vincentcasseau/vincentcasseau.github.io/how-tos-cfd-advanced.md

 ---
 ## 5) Adaptive mesh refinement

-The <dict>dynamicMeshDict</dict> dictionary needs to be added to the standard _hy2Foam_ case setup: please refer to the official OpenFOAM tutorials and copy-paste the most appropriate one in the <dirname>constant/</dirname> folder.
+The <dict>dynamicMeshDict</dict> dictionary needs to be added to the standard _hy2Foam_ working directory: please refer to the official OpenFOAM tutorials and copy-paste the most appropriate one in the <dirname>constant/</dirname> folder.
 For example, the following command line will list all <dict>dynamicMeshDict</dict> available

 ```sh
 tut
 find . -type f -name "dynamicMeshDict"
 ```

-and the one located in
+and the one located here

 ```sh
 ./multiphase/interDyMFoam/RAS/motorBike/constant/dynamicMeshDict
 ```

 is suitable.
-In the <dict>dynamicRefineFvMeshCoeffs</dict> subdictionary, the field on which refinement/coarsening is based on is given by the key <dictkey>field</dictkey>.
+In the <subdict>dynamicRefineFvMeshCoeffs</subdict> subdictionary, the field on which refinement/coarsening is based on is given by the key <dictkey>field</dictkey>.
 You can either provide the name of an existing field or input any of three hardcoded fields:
-<dictval>normalisedPressureGradient</dictval>, <dictval>normalisedPressureGradient</dictval>, <dictval>MachGradient</dictval>
+<dictval>normalisedDensityGradient</dictval>, <dictval>normalisedPressureGradient</dictval> or <dictval>MachGradient</dictval>.

-If you chose one of the three hardcoded adaptation fields, this field will be printed in the results folder.
+If you chose one of these three hardcoded adaptation fields, it will be printed in the results folder.

-The command line to run _hy2Foam_ with adaptative mesh refinement, is
+The command line to run _hy2Foam_ with adaptive mesh refinement, is

 ```sh
 hy2DyMFoam > log.hy2DyMFoam 2>&1 &